How Did I Build The Rubik's Cube

 D --> E[Update Positions]

-Here's how the rotation works:
+Here's how the rotation implemented:

 // Create pivot at cube center